 SADI-S is Single Anastomosis Duodeno-Ileal Bypass with Sleeve Gastrectomy.
 It is a modified duodenal switch.
 The DS is the most powerful weight loss and metabolic surgery in the world.
 The SADI-S attempts to simplify the procedure.
 Instead of a Y connection between the various parts of the small bowel (which leads to an increased risk of internal hernias) a loop of small intestine is connected to the duodenum.

 The surgeon performs a wide sleeve gastrectomy which is followed by end to side duodenal-ileal connection.
-It is done by sectioning the initial part of the duodenum down to the gastroduodenal artery and then the duodenum is divided with a stapler.
-After the surgeon identifies the ileo-cecal, junction, he measures it 250 cm upwards and then the loop is raised up antecolically.
-An end to side anastomosis is created with the duodenal stump.
-Therefore, the point where the nutrients are absorbed is at the distal small gut that is around 8 feet long.
+It is done by dissecting the initial part of the duodenum down to the gastroduodenal artery and then the duodenum is divided with a stapler.
+After the surgeon identifies the ileo-cecal junction, he measures it 250 cm upwards and then the loop is raised up in front of the transverse colon.
+An end to side anastomosis (new passage) is created with the duodenal stump (end point).
+Therefore, the point where the nutrients are absorbed is at the distal small gut that is around 8-10 feet long.

-• It has superior results regarding the weight loss
+• It has superior results with respect to weight loss.

-• It is very effective procedure for reducing cholesterol and triglycerides
+• It is a very effective procedure for reducing lipid levels in the blood.

-• It is a successful procedure in reducing the Type II diabetes.
+• It is a successful procedure in remission of Type II diabetes.

 • It also reduces high blood pressure and sleep apnea.